-The $71-million Art Gallery of Saskatchewan, designed by KPMB architects of Toronto, was approved May 30, 2011.
-The project will also be served by a $13.2-million underground parkade owned and operated by the City.
+The $76-million Art Gallery of Saskatchewan, designed by KPMB architects of Toronto, was approved May 30, 2011.
+The project will also be served by a $19.5-million underground parkade owned and operated by the City.

 Under the Building Canada infrastructure program, the three levels of government have committed a total of $51 million for construction of the new gallery.
-The remainder is being raised by the Board of Trustees through a $20-million private sector fundraising campaign, under the volunteer leadership of Doug Hodson.
+The remainder was raised by the Board of Trustees through a $20.5-million private sector fundraising campaign, under the volunteer leadership of Doug Hodson.

 On June 3, 2011, Saskatoon philanthropist Ellen Remai announced a donation of $30 million to the project, on behalf of the Frank and Ellen Remai Foundation.
 The gift provides for $15 million toward the construction costs of the 11,582-square-meter, four-storey gallery, and $500,000 annually for 30 years, to enhance the new gallery’s exhibition program.

-In gratitude for this gift, which is unprecedented in Saskatchewan history, City Council unanimously voted June 13 to name the new gallery the Remai Art Gallery of Saskatchewan.
-On June 22, the City held a public open house to give citizens a chance to hear the architects’ vision for the gallery and to see the designs.
+In gratitude for this gift, which is unprecedented in Saskatchewan history, City Council unanimously voted to name the new gallery the Remai Art Gallery of Saskatchewan.

 On December 15, 2011, Canadian Architect magazine announced that the design for the Remai Art Gallery of Saskatchewan had been awarded a 2011 Award of Excellence.
 This was one of eight awards selected from 163 submissions.
 The Remai gallery design was featured on the cover of the magazine’s December, 2011 issue.